-The Importance of Carbohydrates in a Healthy DietPOSTED ON Sep 30, 2019
+The Importance of Carbohydrates in a Healthy DietUPDATED ON Jul 12, 2022

 Carbohydrates seem to be something of a confusing force in modern dietary protocols.
 We spent years hearing that we should have high carb, low fat diets to maintain our health, but in recent years the research has flipped this on its head.

 Now many people are cutting out carbs as much as they can, maintaining high protein, high fat diets with only minimal carb intake.
 This is good, for the most part: it’s very true that people tend to under-consume protein and that they tend to take in more carbs than our sedentary modern lives require.

 However, I would like to put out an argument today in favour of the humble carbohydrate: they are necessary, nutritionally viable macronutrients that can bring about a host of health benefits if you use them correctly.

 We all need a bit more knowledge about carbs if we’re to pass judgement on how many, in what form, and when, we need them.
 So, what is a carbohydrate?